Boolean proportions: Negation

-We proceed with the $(\mathbb B,\neg,B)$-column, where $B$ is a non-empty subset of $\mathbb B$.
-Notice that as soon as $B$ contains a boolean $a$, its complement $\neg a$ has a `name' in our language---this immediately implies that the structures $(\mathbb B,\neg,0)$, $(\mathbb B,\neg,1)$, and $(\mathbb B,\neg,0,1)$ entail the same boolean proportions.
-Without loss of generality, we can therefore assume $B=\mathbb B$.
-Our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B,\neg,B)$ have one of the following forms, where $(\neg)z$ is an abbreviation for `$z$ or $\neg z$': We therefore have (cf. \prettyref{not:z_in_V}): This implies This further implies via \prettyref{fac:disprove}:
+We proceed with the $(\{0,1\},\neg,B)$-column, where $B$ is a non-empty subset of $\{0,1\}$.
+Notice that as soon as $B$ contains a boolean $a$, its complement $\neg a$ has a `name' in our language --- this immediately implies that the structures $(\{0,1\},\neg,0)$, $(\{0,1\},\neg,1)$, and $(\{0,1\},\neg,0,1)$ entail the same boolean proportions.
+Without loss of generality, we can therefore assume $B=\{0,1\}$.
+Our first observation is: By \prettyref{r:abcd}, this means that all non-trivial justifications in $(\{0,1\},\neg,B)$ have one of the following forms: We therefore have This implies This further implies: As a direct consequence of \prettyref{t:FPT} with $ t(x):=\neg x$, injective in $(\{0,1\},\neg,B)$, we have

 \end{proof}